garrandall/popular-music-data/tracks/what-you-got-colby-o-donis-akon.md

 Always talkin' bout what you got, eh
 Always talkin' bout what you got, eh
 Girl you know that you need to stop, eh
-Always talkin' bout what you got, ooo, eh
+Always talkin' bout what you got, oo, eh
-Always talkin' bout what you got, ooo, eh
+Always talkin' bout what you got, oo, eh
-Always talkin' bout what you got, ooo, eh
+Always talkin' bout what you got, oo, eh
 Girl you know that you need to stop, eh
 I can't keep my eyes away from you girl
 When you get on the floor and do what you do